Are you looking for the best CRM software for your business?

 Your CRM may not have many features, but that’s not much of a problem if you can integrate it with other platforms.

 Some of the picks on this list can work with hundreds of apps.
 Others have little integrity.
 The rule here is: the more integrable a CRM system is, the better it suits your needs.

 CRM software is complex.
 Users need support for customization, configuration, or learning tips and tricks.

 I checked each pick’s customer support.
 Does it have a content-rich support page?
-How fast can you get in touch with a customer support agent when you need one?
+How fast can you get in touch with an agent when you need one?
 Do you have to pay for support?

 On top of that, I checked each vendor’s rating at the Better Business Bureau.
-The BBB gives ratings on customer support based on the information it obtains from the vendors, as well as from customer complaints.
+The BBB gives scores on the support based on the information it obtains from the vendors, as well as from customer complaints.

 Great variety of tools

 Low customer support satisfaction

 Even if you have no idea what a sales force automation is, you’ve likely heard of Salesforce.

 A giant in its industry, Salesforce holds a 20% share, making it the most significant player on the market.
 Its flagman product, Sales Cloud, is one of the most popular out there.